Sunresh/Termux/README.md

    ```
 simple method
 Here's a much simpler method to create a custom Termux command.
 Here's the simplest way to do it:
+#!/bin/bash

+echo "alias sunresh='./h.sh'"
+clipboardify  # This is a hypothetical command to copy to clipboard

+echo "The alias line has been copied to your clipboard."

 1. Open your Termux configuration file: